How To Be An Ally

 While many people believe eating disorders predominately affect teenaged, straight, cisgender females, disordered eating is a disease that can affect anyone, at any age and from all walks of life.
 This includes any race, socioeconomic status, as well as any gender identity or sexual orientation.
-In fact, research has consistently shown that eating disorders disproportionately impact the LGBTQ+ community.
+In fact, research has consistently shown that eating disorders disproportionately impact the LGBTQIA+ community.
 Gay males are thought to represent only 5% of the total male population, but among males who have eating disorders, 42% identify as gay.

 Some of these societal factors include:

-- Bullying, harassment and other negative messages that members of the community face
+- Bullying, harassment, and other negative messages that members of the community face

-- Fearing rejection, or being rejected by family, friends or co-workers for coming out
+- Fearing rejection, or being rejected by family, friends, or co-workers for coming out

 - Experiencing violence and post-traumatic stress disorder (PTSD), which research shows increases vulnerability to an eating disorder